terrestris/shogun-docs/docs/admin-client/01-instance.md

 ]
 ```

 Each available tool from the toolbox is recorded in this document.
-If you set the visibility of a tool to 'true', it will be made available in the Web GIS application.
+If you set the visibility of a tool to `true`, it will be made available in the Web GIS application.
 Please note that some tools also depend on other parameters (e.g. the query capability of a layer).

 This is a complete list of the parameters that can be edited: